VinniciusC/FWCI-Scopus-project/README.md

 Repository containing the tools used in the article

-Optimized harvesting and usage of FWCI and TPP.
-Article age- and field-normalized tools to evaluate scientific impact\
+**Automated harvesting and statistics of FWCI and TPP.
+Article age- and field-normalized tools to evaluate scientific impact and momentum**\
 Edgar D. Zanotto and Vinicius Carvalho\
-Department of Materials Engineering - DEMa\
+Department of Materials Engineering – DEMa\
 Center for Research, Technology and Education in Vitreous Materials\
-Federal University of São Carlos - UFSCar\
+Federal University of São Carlos – UFSCar\
 Sao Carlos, SP, Brazil\
 (dedz@ufscar.br)\